 Computing Grid (WLCG), but on the other hand have members in the SA3/WP6 work package of EGInSPIRE.
 The effort of the distributed WP6 team of EGI-InSPIRE is targeted towards the provision of shared services that will ease the porting of new applications from these scientific domains to the wider grid by detecting and exploiting commonalities between virtual organisations (VOs) and driving the implementations to a generic direction.

 At the same time inter-VO collaboration typically not only result in more powerful solutions, but also saves significant amounts of manpower in the long run.
-Such benefits would be unlikely to be achieved with generic support structures, both for individual large communities such as HEP (which could otherwise develop multiple similar solutions to basically common problems), as well across disciplines (e.g. the usage of Dashboards [DASHBOARD], Ganga [GANGA] and HammerCloud [HAMMERCLOUD] across communities).
+Such benefits would be unlikely to be achieved with generic support structures, both for individual large communities such as HEP (which could otherwise develop multiple similar solutions to basically common problems), as well across disciplines (e.g. the usage of Dashboards , Ganga and HammerCloud across communities).

 In conclusion HUCs can offer benefits not only to new adopters of grid technology but also to each other.
 This continues to be demonstrated, both by the adoption of tools initially developed for one community spreading to others, as well as at the conceptual level: which offers a more pragmatic solution for existing communities.